Dear Famous YouTubers: A Plea From Parents

 We parents may not comprehend your strange powers of persuasion, but we respect them — and that’s why I’m writing this letter to all content creators on behalf of everyone whose children you (mysteriously) captivate via your crappy videos.
 I’m thinking we could form an alliance.
 You’re doing this thing for views, right?
 The more, the better?

 Well, you scratch our backs and we’ll scratch yours, i.e., we’ll actively encourage our children to watch your YouTube channel if you make videos that will encourage them to do some of the shit we keep nagging them about and make it look cool.
 For example, you could reel them in with titles such as “10 Awesome Toilet Cleaning Hacks!” and “Extreme Tooth Brushing!” and “Clean-Plate Challenge!” and “MEGA BATH TIME PRODUCT UNBOXING!”

 Or fill some surprise eggs with things like chewable multivitamins and dental floss.
 Bonus points if you wear pants with actual buttons and zippers and a clean shirt because it never killed anybody to wear clothing without elastic, but my kids don’t believe me when I say that.

 Anyway.
-Think about how many clicks you’d get if parents the world over were actually condoning the slack-jawed watching of your videos (while pretending we still think they’re stupid, of course, because we’re wise enough to know that nothing parents enjoy is cool).
+Think about how many clicks you’d get if parents the world over were actually condoning the rapt viewing of your videos (while pretending we still think they’re stupid, of course, because we’re wise enough to know that nothing parents enjoy is cool).
 Now is your chance to use that magic YouTuber mojo for good — for you, for us, and for the bazillions of kids who will be so much happier because we won’t have to nag them so much.
 You could bring a new measure of peace to so many households, and still make money.
 How’s that for a challenge?